-What’s the Difference Between Active Release Technique (ART) and Massage?
+What’s the difference between Active Release Technique (ART) and a massage?

 Dr. Behm is the only full body Active Release Technique (ART) certified provider in the Bellevue, NE area and has successfully treated many conditions using this gold standard soft tissue technique.
-Do not hesitate, call us at 402-292-1450 or schedule a consultation online to see how we can help treat your pain with Active Release.
+Please do not hesitate, call us at 402-292-1450 or schedule a consultation online to see how we can help treat your pain through the Active Release Technique.